AdobeDocs/launch-learn.en/help/mobile-android-implementation/audience-manager.md

 ---
 title: Implement Adobe Audience Manager with Launch
 description: Learn how to implement Adobe Audience Manager on your website using Server-Side Forwarding and Launch.
 This lesson is part of the Implementing the Experience Cloud in Mobile Android Applications tutorial.
-seo-description:
+solution: Experience Platform Launch, Mobile SDK, Audience Manager
-seo-title: Implement Adobe Audience Manager with Launch
+feature: Extensions
 ---

 # Add Adobe Audience Manager